BlueQuartzSoftware/SimulationIO/Documentation/SimulationIOFilters/CreateFEAInputFiles.md

 This **Filter** writes the input files for different simulation packages.
 The currently supported packages are ABAQUS, PZFLEX and BSAM.

-This **filter** assumes that the finite element discretization is equal to the discretization of image.
+This **filter** assumes that the finite element discretization is equal to the discretization of the image.
 Thus, the number of finite elements in each direction are equal to the number of cells.
 Please try **Export 3D Solid Mesh** filter to make mesh that is different from the distribution of cells in an image.

 #### Packages ####